HOME

 'Mad ain't worth a man's life Jack,' said Frank.

-'And live the rest of my life wonderin' if you'd come back,’ said Frank.
+'And spend the rest of my life wonderin' when you'd turn up again,’ said Frank.
 ‘You’ve done it this time.
 Nothing for it but to take you in and hang you.’

 ‘Mom ain’t going to let you hang me Frank.
 You know that.’